 Sirman, Rob Sterne, Richard L. Stoving (Edward L.May collection),

-Adiran Telizyn, Jim Walton, Jay Williams and James Yaworsky.
+Adiran Telizyn, Jim Walton, Bob Webber, Jay Williams and James Yaworsky.

 provided by Keith Sirman are available for purchase at various train shows.